 COVID-19 has caused many organizations to take on a different approach to ways of working.
 If you’re finding yourself in the same situation as many of our clients, you’re probably scrambling to switch your big meetings from in-person to virtual.
 You’re also probably worried about the quality of those meetings, and the outcome.
 After months and months of planning and preparation, it feels overwhelming to make large, structural changes at the last minute.
 Luckily, it can be done – and done well.

-Based on our experiences working with clients over the last few weeks – preparing everyone for “business as unusual” – we’ve compiled nine tips that will keep your virtual meetings productive and successful:
+Based on our experiences working with clients over the last few weeks – preparing everyone for “business as unusual” – we’ve compiled seven tips that will keep your virtual meetings productive and successful:

 1. SEND PRE AND POST COMMUNICATIONS

 Control the narrative – be positive and candid.
 Explain why your conference is moving to a digital platform and make sure everyone has the information and materials ahead of time (e.g., agendas, schedules, presentation, etc.).
 Post meeting, send an email with the details of what was discussed to all attendees just in case they missed something due to technical difficulties.

 To keep the conversation engaging, prepare a few people with questions to ask.
 This helps avoid those awkward silences that we have all experienced.
 Seeding questions also allows for some tough questions – one’s that you know are already on people’s minds – to be addressed.